Leosimetti/devops/CI.md

 > This allows for the app to be tested in several environments with a minimal amount of code.

+- Optimizing actions and making them as minimal as possible

+> Doing so lessens the possibility to hit the 2000 minutes/month limit.

 - Using pre-commit hooks

 > Pre-commit are able to perform a number of useful actions on the code before it gets actually committed.

 ## Jenkins

+- Securing Jenkins with access control

+> This makes third parties unable to freely execute arbitrary code.

+- Trying to create clean builds

+> The most reliable builds are ones created directly from source code.

 - Avoid running Docker inside Docker (if Jenkins is running in a container)